wuqui/corpling241/pages/04 Morphology.md

 		- [lexical innovation]([[lexical innovation]]) in the form of [[semantic neologisms]]
 			- [[denotational]] [[meaning]]: changes and variation in core meaning
 			- [[connotational]] [[meaning]]: changes and variation in the associative signature of words (e.g. social, stylistic)
-	- [[exercise]]: Analyze the word-formation processes involved in the following complex words. collapsed:: true
+	- [[practice]] : Analyze the word-formation processes involved in the following complex words. collapsed:: true
 		- *childhood*
 		  collapsed:: true